LeNPaul/physics-in-motion/README.md

 # Physics in Motion

 This is a repository for developing the Physics in Motion full stack web application.
+The production website can be found [here](https://physicsinmotion.ca).
+The development website can be found [here](https://dev.physicsinmotion.ca), and contains the most recent commit to the Physics in Motion GitHub repository.

 ## Installation